autumnfjeld/bolt-wordpress-blog-design/README.md

 ## 🚧 Current Status
 This is an early-stage prototype focused on design concepts.
 Note: The current version does not yet include AI features.
-Instead, you can:
-	•	Explore several pre-built design layouts
-	•	Preview how sample WordPress content would look across different styles
+But it does have a flow working that ends in preview of the user's blog content in a new design.